Reasons why you might call me:

 I really wanted him to win big.
 He didn't.
 Not even a little bit.
 However, Harold was very happy.
 His overall desire to go back and have a good time had been met.
 He loved the trip and I do believe it was one of his favorite memories.
 It is certainly one of mine.
 And it was by my observation, his last big hurrah.

-I have lots of stories about Harold, and I wish his family had been more interested in him.
+I have lots more stories about Harold.
+I wish his family had been more interested in him.
 He had been firm with his children, and hard to get along with for his ex-wives.
 Inflexible is the word that comes to mind when describing Harold.
+Stern and Unyielding would be a couple more adjectives.
 He was extremely bright, a quick study, talented, and loyal.
-It was my habit as Harold's health declined to call him daily.
-Or he would call me daily.
-He was beginning to spend more time in the emergency rooms towards the end.
+But his rigidity alienated him from his children.

 One day in October of 2017, I called Harold in the morning.
 I hadn't heard from him that day yet.
 I got busy with a couple of other handyman jobs that day and didn't follow up with him.
 He couldn't always get to the phone, but always returned my calls unless he wasn't home for some reason.
 But he was always home unless there was something wrong.

 When I got home that evening, I tried to call Harold again and got a bad feeling when he didn't answer or return my call after a few minutes.
-Given his decline, my wife and I decided to go check on Harold at his house.
+Given his physical decline, my wife and I decided to go check on Harold at his house.
 When we arrived, we saw a car sitting in Harold's driveway that I didn't recognize.
 It was just idling in the driveway.
 There were two adults in the car.

-I'm proud to have known Harold.
-Proud to have gotten to help him.
-We ate oysters.
+In those very short five years, we dined and ate oysters.
 We told each other dirty jokes.
 He told me all about his family and ex-wives.
 He showed me pictures of all his cats.
 He gave me advice and asked me for advice.
 We shared a friendship.
-There is more.
-Lots more to say about Harold.
-He shared his entire life history with me in those 5 short years.
-He pretty much told me everything about him.
-Vietnam was horrible.
-He told me stuff that I can't share here.
-He had a full life.
-I miss him.
+And there is more....lots more to say about Harold.
+Too much to write about here.

 I miss you Harold.